MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Germany/how-to-set-up-reports-for-vat-and-intrastat.md

 ---
     title: How to Set Up Reports for VAT and Intrastat
-    description: In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you can specify which reports to use to create the documents that you must submit to the authorities, such as the VAT statement and the Intrastat form.
+    description: In Dynamics 365, you can specify which reports to use to create the documents that you must submit to the authorities, such as the VAT statement and the Intrastat form.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP